 To submit your application, send an e-mail to firstname.lastname@example.org containing a cover letter (attention Intern Review Committee), resume, short writing sample (10 pages or less), and unofficial transcript (first-year students may apply without a transcript, but must supplement their application with a transcript as soon as grades are received).

-Cover letter must include a statement of why the applicant wishes to work in the Colorado Office of the Attorney General, and which section(s) the applicant is interested in.
-More information about what each section does can be found at https://coag.gov/about-us/office-sections.
-Please label the application, or each document if submitting individual documents, with your last name, first initial and document type.
-Example: SmithJ_FallApplication or SmithJ_FallCoverLtr.
+The cover letter should include a statement of why the applicant wishes to work for the office, if the applicant has a preference for one or more sections, and how the applicant can add value to our culture of diversity.
+More information about what each section does can be found here.
+Please label the application, or each document if submitting individual documents, with your last name, first initial, and document type.

 Applicants will receive an e-mail acknowledging receipt of their application.
 Should an applicant be selected for an interview, he or she will be contacted by an attorney from the Department.

 Each section has a limited number of internship positions, and these positions are filled on a rolling basis beginning nine months in advance.
 The Department offers opportunities for internships in the Fall, Spring, and Summer.
 The Department starts reviewing applications for its Summer internships beginning September 1 each year, with the majority of Summer internships filled by December 1.
 A limited number of Summer internships are reserved for interviews during the February prior to the Summer session.
 Part-time internships for Spring and Fall semesters are available based on the same application cycle.
 We currently have internship positions for Summer and Fall 2024.